-- " Inputs: The investment dollars and leveraged funds that support TCC - " Activities: The work of TCC grantees and co-applicants - " Outputs: The products and services that TCC projects produce and deliver - " Short-term Outcomes: Changes in stakeholders' knowledge, attitude, and skills - " Intermediate Outcomes: Changes in stakeholders' behaviors, practices, or decisions - " Impacts: Changes in environmental or human conditions that align with the objectives of TCC (i.e., GHG reductions; public health and environmental benefits; and economic opportunities and shared prosperity).
+- " Inputs: The investment dollars and leveraged funds that support TCC - " Activities: The work of TCC grantees and co-applicants - " Outputs: The products and services that TCC projects produce and deliver (the basis for many of the implementation accomplishments reported throughout this document) - " Short-Term Outcomes: Changes in stakeholders' knowledge, attitude, and skills - " Intermediate Outcomes: Changes in stakeholders' behaviors, practices, or decisions - " Impacts: Changes in environmental or human conditions that align with the objectives of TCC (i.e., GHG reductions; public health and environmental benefits; and economic opportunities and shared prosperity)

 The LCI evaluation team translated the latter four steps in the logic model framework into indicators that could be quantified and tracked for the purposes of program evaluation.
-The Stockton Rising evaluation plan summarizes the final list of indicators that will be tracked over the initiative's three-year completion period (2021 to 2023), as well as the methods for tracking them.
+The evaluation plan for Stockton's Round 3 Implementation Grant summarizes the final list of indicators that were tracked over the initiative's three-year completion period (2021 to 2023), as well as the methods for tracking them.
 Indicator tracking responsibilities will be partially split among the LCI evaluation team and TCC project partners.
-In general, all output-related indicators will be tracked by the project partners, while most outcome and impact related indicators will be tracked by the LCI evaluation team.
+In general, project partners will track all output-related indicators will, while the LCI evaluation team will track most outcome and impact related indicators.